 - Faulty Eyewitness Identification: Eyewitnesses are human, and a significant amount of scientific research demonstrates that eyewitness identification can be flawed.
 In the heat of the moment, it is not easy to remember details that seemed inconsequential, so our human brain fills in the gaps with what it believes might have happened.
 Witnesses testifying can be misled to believe they saw something they did not see, thereby supporting a flawed case against an innocent defendant.

 - Flawed Forensic Evidence: Improper forensic science is a leading cause of wrongful conviction.
 Too often, forensic experts speculate when they testify, asserting conclusions that are not accurate, but presented to the juries as fact.
-Some forensic techniques are not back by research, and even techniques like bloodstain pattern identification and footprint and tire print analysis, which is largely viewed by courts as infallible, should be viewed with skepticism.
+Some forensic techniques are not backed by research, and even techniques like bloodstain pattern identification and footprint and tire print analysis, which is largely viewed by courts as infallible, should be viewed with skepticism.

-For more informaion about wrongful convictions and how we may be able to assist you through the criminal appeals process, call a Los Angeles criminal defense attorney at our law firm to review the details of your case.
+For more information about wrongful convictions and how we may be able to assist you through the criminal appeals process, call a Los Angeles criminal defense attorney at our law firm to review the details of your case.

 Real Case Example of Defending the Falsely Accused

-Conducting an Independant Investigation
+Conducting an Independent Investigation

 For example, there was video surveillance from inside a Walgreens Store, where she and a defendant purchased some alcohol together.
 The footage showed they were casually walking together, laughing, with not a care in the world.
 This evidence established the fact she was not being held against her will, as she had claimed to police.

 Obtaining Crucial Evidence

 However, her testimony was denying the obvious truth the sexual activity with the defendants was clearly consensual.
 She was exposed as a liar and had already admitted not wanting to get in trouble at home, or with the police for being an habitual runaway.
 She obviously had a motive to just make up a false story, but this was not investigated by the Los Angeles County prosecutor.

 Defendant's Released From Jail

-On the last day of the preliminary hearing, all of the forcible criminal charges were reduced, and all the defendants were released from jail.
-This meant that instead of being convicted of kidnapping, sexual abuse, and rape, our client was set free after he entered a no contest plea to a misdemeanor sentence.
-This was due to the fact she was only 15 years old at the time of the sexual activity, and our client was 19 years old. .This Los Angeles rape case is just one example that shows the difficulty of defending false charges, if the police and prosecutor don’t thoroughly examine the evidence.
-In this case, they just accepted what an under-age accuser said without a crucial review of her statements.
+In this case, they just accepted what an underage accuser said without a crucial review of her statements.
 False accusations take away from the many real victims and undermine the fairness of the judicial process.
 These falsely accused young men sat in a Los Angeles County jail for many months without bail before obtaining a release.